RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 Background
 **********

-A Red Pitaya SD card contains two partitions:
+The Red Pitaya OS image on the SD card contains two partitions.
+As of OS 2.05-37, the partitions are as follows:

-1. 128 MB FAT contains the **ecosystem**:
+1. 1 GB FAT contains the **ecosystem**:

    *   boot files: FSBL, FPGA images, U-Boot, Linux kernel
    *   Red Pitaya API libraries and header files